 How to obtain an IP Address for hosting a personal Web server both Students and Departments

 For Students - Hosting a Personal Web Server in your Residence Hall

 The campus firewalls now block inbound web services to the campus ResNet system.
 This affects students hosting a personal web server on ResNet.
 Off-campus access to the server will not be allowed by default.

 Please refer to the ResNet section of this website for more information about ResNet firewall traffic.

-Most members of the campus computing community will need to contact the Hostmaster via the Zendesk ticket system or e-mail to obtain a static IP address.
+Most members of the campus computing community will need to contact the Hostmaster via an online request or e-mail to obtain a static IP address.
 Users should provide as much of the following information as possible so as to help process their request in a more timely manner.
 An abbreviated notation for each list item appears in parentheses.

 - Name of person requesting the hostname: (Requestor:)